Regency writing March 2026

 The above statistics sound quite good, but in reality, being number one in the UK for Historical Fiction Short Stories represents just 108 downloads, of which only three were paid for, earning me about 35p each.
 At that rate, I'm not going to get much of an income from writing, am I?

 I am not despondent.
 This is a long game!
-My readership is rising slowly, and and to get any income at all at this stage, just two months in, is a very encouraging sign!
+My readership is rising slowly, and to get any income at all at this stage, just two months in, is a very encouraging sign!

 What I'm writing right now